toBeOfUse/selfdiscovery/src/content/blog/natural-numbers.md

 Tragically, representing one-tenth in binary exactly would take an infinite number of digits - the `0011` part after the point repeats infinitely, just like the 3 in "0.333333...".
 In general, numbers that can be represented very easily in one number system can't necessarily be represented at all in another.
 For example, one-third is impossible to write in decimal and binary, but can be written very easily, as "0.1", in ternary (i.e. base 3, the number system that uses the digits 0, 1, and 2.)

 This is a problem because of the ubiquitous use of number like 0.1 in our everyday lives.
 For example, we divide currencies up into 100 equal pieces called cents, and write things like "$0.10" to mean "ten cents."
-This amount of dollars can't be precisely represented by computers in binary, since it would take an infinite number of digits, and computers have a finite number of little switches to represent digits with.
+This amount of dollars can't be precisely represented by computers in binary, since it would take an infinite number of digits, and computers have a finite number of little transistors (or whatever) to represent digits with.

 But, since we generally only subdivide dollars or euros into 100 constituent pieces, if we want to store prices precisely, we can just multiply them by 100 and store them as whole numbers of cents.
 Easy.
 In general, whole numbers are easy to store precisely because they're built out of atomic, indivisible units of 1, so you'll never find yourself needing infinite precision to store them; and dollars and euros are built out of indivisible units called "cents."
 It all fits.
 So that's why and how you should use whole numbers for prices.

+## Conclusion

 So, floating-point math isn't the problem; math is the problem.
 "Floating-point" just means we're writing numbers with the point going wherever it wants, albeit with a fixed amount of digits available, since computers can only store so many of those.
-If our computer allocates eight switches to store the digits part of a binary number, floating point lets us put the point close to the end of the digits if we need to store a large number, like 64.5 (`1000000.1`), or close to the beginning if we need to store a small number, like three sixty-fourths (`0.0000110`).
-Yes, the system used to achieve this result is complicated and involves stuff like a "mantissa," but that is like, rarely important.
+If our computer allocates eight bits to store the digits part of a binary number, floating point lets us put the point close to the end of the digits if we need to store a large number, like 64.5 (`1000000.1`), or close to the beginning if we need to store a small number, like three sixty-fourths (`0.0000110`).
+The internal representation used to achieve this result is complicated and involves stuff like a "mantissa," but that is relatively rarely important.

 ## Appendix A: Floating Point is the Problem Actually